 2.3.1.
-Juvenile Facilities - Winter Maintenance Period (3rd week of December – March 31).
+Juvenile Facilities - Winter Maintenance Period (3rd week of December – March 24).

 2.3.2.
-Juvenile Facilities – Fish Passage Season (April 1 – 3rd week of December).
+Juvenile Facilities – Fish Passage Season (March 25* – 3rd week of December).

+*In 2023, the bypass system will begin operation March 1, as described below.

-Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport April 1–September 30, and for adult fallbacks October 1 until Monday of the third week of December.
+Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport March 25*–September 30 (except in 2023 when bypass operations begin March 1), and for adult fallbacks October 1 until Monday of the third week of December.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries Biological Opinion.

 2.3.2.3.
 Collection Channel.

 v.
 Backflush orifices at least once per day and more frequently if required.
-During periods of high debris volumes and fish numbers, from April 1 through July 31, inspect and backflush orifices once per 8-hour shift or more frequently as determined by the Project biologist, to keep orifices clean.
+During periods of high debris volumes and fish numbers, from March 25* through July 31(except in 2023 when bypass operations begin March 1), inspect and backflush orifices once per 8-hour shift or more frequently as determined by the Project biologist, to keep orifices clean.

 3.2.
 Maintenance - Juvenile Fish Facilities.

 3.2.1.2.
-Long-term maintenance or modifications that require facilities out of service for extended periods of time are conducted during the winter maintenance period, beginning as early as the Monday of the 3rd week of December through March 31.
+Long-term maintenance or modifications that require facilities out of service for extended periods of time are conducted during the winter maintenance period, beginning as early as the Monday of the 3rd week of December through March 24 (except in 2023 when bypass operations begin March 1).

 Comments: